seblucas/www-blog/content/en/oss/dokuwiki-arctic-sidebar.md

 }
 ?>
 ```
-You will have bookmar images for delicious, digg, facebook, twitter and google. `<del>`My next aim is to integrate this cleanly (without any duplication) and with some configuration`</del>` (Done 05/22/2011).
+You will have bookmar images for delicious, digg, facebook, twitter and google. ~~My next aim is to integrate this cleanly (without any duplication) and with some configuration~~ (Done 05/22/2011).

 For now I use free icons I got from : http://nouveller.deviantart.com/art/Social-Media-Bookmark-Icon-125995730